Amirhan-Taipovjan-Greatest-I/resource-pack-localization/README.md

 Oh no!
 Someone forgot, that translations appear only when Resource Pack used, not when it just appears as Available.
 When Resource Pack appears as Available, then its own Description uses Fallback message.
-When Resource Pack appears as Selected and then gets activated, then Description can be seen translated.
+When Resource Pack appears as Selected and then gets activated, then Description can be seen as translated.